 SSA's Office of Policy (OP) provides ongoing statistical data and research analyses of the Old-Age, Survivors, and Disability Insurance (OASDI) and Supplemental Security Income (SSI) programs.
-In quarterly, annual and one-time publications, ORES keeps current on major issues that historically or currently have policy implications and program relevance for the nation's major income security programs.
+In quarterly, annual and one-time publications, Office of Research, Evaluation, and Statistics (ORES) keeps current on major issues that historically or currently have policy implications and program relevance for the nation's major income security programs.

-OP has a number of its publications and tables available online at its website address http://www.socialsecurity.gov/policy/research.html.
+OP has a number of its publications and tables available online on its web page.
 Publications may also be requested by calling 1-202-358-6274, by faxing OP at 1-202-358-6192 or by writing to the Division of Information Resources at 500 E Street SW, 8th Floor, Washington DC 20254.

-SSA Web Sites
+Key SSA Web Pages